The-SLIDE-Project/The-SLIDE-Project.github.io/_posts/2024-10-17-field-report-october-2024.md

     <figcaption class="figure-caption">The paper map used to retrieve the seismic nodes.
 (Photo: Lisa Craw)</figcaption>
 </figure>

 During the June-July field block this year, seismic recievers ("nodes") were deployed in a network across the glacier.
 These receivers sit and pick up vibrations in the ice as they happen, to collect similar data to our active seismic survey, but 'passively' while we aren't there.
-We spent two days collecting all xxx of these nodes so that the data could be downloaded.
+We spent two days collecting all 113 of these nodes so that the data could be downloaded.
 This was no easy task, as the nodes had frozen into the ground and needed to be chipped out one by one.
 Luckily we had some keen rogainers in our midst, and this quickly turned into a race.
 Of course it's not important who won, it was all about participation and absolutely nobody is sore about losing.

 ## Radar: glacio killed the radio star